gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileType.md

 The operation was completed successfully
 ```

 This command removes the file name extensions of .dll and .lnk from the configured list of files to be excluded from scanning for all data repositories that do not have their own list.
+These file types will now be scanned.

 ## PARAMETERS